 Orvieto is located in Umbria, a region of Italy that sits just to the south of Tuscany.
 This town shares a lot of similarities to the Tuscan hill towns, with its hilltop location, medieval streets, and historical sights.
 Visit the Orvieto Cathedral, venture down a well, walk the fortress walls, and explore the ancient Etruscan sights.

 If you are staying in Siena, it takes about an hour and a half to drive here.
-Learn how to plan your visit in our Guide to Orvieto.
+Learn how to plan your visit in our guide Things to Do in Orvieto.

 Albornoz Fortress Orvieto | Tuscany Itinerary